TheChymera/chymeric_tutorials/source/_posts/2014-07-19-1v1-risk-strategy.markdown

 Unless otherwise strategically mandated, reinforcing territories that contain only 1 or 2 troops is a poor move - as you will thus deprive yourself of using 1 or even 2 of your troops in an optimal attack configuration.

 ####PR2 - Split troops between territories
-This might indeed sound counterintuitive, but based on data from the aforementioned compound odds table, two **4v3** attacks are more advantageous than one **5v3** attack (refer to [this page](http://chymeric.eu/blog/2014/07/23/per-attack-risk-dice-odds/) for more information on the notation):
+This might indeed sound counterintuitive, but based on data from the aforementioned compound odds table, two attack scenarios starting with **4v3** each are more advantageous than one attack scenario starting with **5v3** (refer to [this page](http://chymeric.eu/blog/2014/07/23/per-attack-risk-dice-odds/) for more information on the notation):

 $$
 \Pr(V\vert(4,3),(4,3)) \approx 0.642+0.642(1-0.642) \approx 0.872